 In March 2021, DTPW submitted an INFRA grant application for the rail infrastructure of the proposed service, requesting \$125M of USDOT funding.
-In October 2021, the project is approved into the FTA Capital Investment Grants (CIG) New Starts program Project Development Phase.
-The project received a Documented CatEx as the NEPA class of action in February 2022.
-It is anticipated that the County will request to enter this project into Engineering phase in July 2023 and submit a New Starts application for this project in Fall 2023.
-Thirty (30%) design plans were completed.
-Aventura Station construction was completed in December 2022 and is now open for service.
+In October 2021, the project was approved into the FTA Capital Investment Grants (CIG) New Starts program Project Development Phase.
+The project received a Documented CatEx as the NEPA class of action in November 2023 and it was identified in the President's FY2025 budget.
+In January